Panthers fire GM Marty Hurney after another losing season

 Hurney’s contract was set to expire after the season.

-The team will begin its process of finding a replacement GM immediately.
+The team will immediately begin looking for a new GM immediately.

-That had been Hurney’s second stint with the Panthers.
-He served as the general manager from 2002-12 and again from 2017-20.
+This ad been Hurney’s second stint with the Panthers.
+He was the general manager from 2002-12 and again from 2017-20.

+His ouster led to speculation he may be headed to Washington to reunite with former Panthers coach Ron Rivera.
+Washington fired its general manager Bruce Allen in 2019 and Rivera was hired to run football operations.

 The Panthers made four playoff appearances under Hurney, won two division titles and played in one NFC Championship, resulting in a trip to Super Bowl in 2003.
 The Panthers made a second trip to the Super Bowl in 2005 under Dave Gettleman.

-Hurney was responsible for drafting players like quarterback Cam Newton in 2011 and linebacker Luke Kuechly in 2012.
-The two players each won NFL Rookie of the Year, making Carolina just the fourth team to have consecutive offensive or defensive rookies of the year since The Associated Press started presenting the awards in 1967.
+Hurney drafted several star players like quarterback Cam Newton in 2011 and linebacker Luke Kuechly in 2012.
+Both won NFL Rookie of the Year, making Carolina just the fourth team to have consecutive offensive or defensive rookies of the year since The Associated Press started presenting the awards in 1967.

 “I want to thank Dave and Nicole for the opportunity to be a part of this organization over the last three seasons,” Hurney said in a statement.
 “I have a great relationship with Matt and everybody in the building.
 I believe this team is well-positioned for the future and wish Matt, the players and the entire organization all the best.”